Christochi/terraform-aws-infra/setup-server/README.md

 # AWS EC2 Instance
-Instance is created using a custom ami created through packer.
-It contains necessary applications for hosting a website, including the web files

 ## Description
-server for hosting web application
+EC2 Instance is created using a custom ami created through packer.
+It contains necessary applications for hosting a web app.

 #### modules
 `aws-ec2` module is the called child module

 #### setup-server
-root module for calling child module
+main.tf is the root module for calling child module

 ## Requirement
 - aws account